mindis/snowplow.github.com/_posts/2012-10-31-snowplow-in-a-universal-analytics-world-what-the-new-version-of-google-analytics-means-for-companies-adopting-snowplow.md

 * This is the **most valuable data** your company owns.
 Does it make sense to leave the warehousing and storage of that data to a third-party who in many cases is providing the service for free?
 What guarantees does you have that that data will always be available, 3, 5 or 10 years down the line?
 * Does it make sense to feed your detailed event- and customer-level data to Google Analytics, when GA does not share that data back with you at the same atomic level of detail.
 (GA rolls the data up to **aggregates** which are less flexible to work with from an analytics perspective)
 * What happens when **innacurate data** is loaded into Google Analytics?
 Without the ablity to query and diligence the data directly, leave alone clean and reprocess data, there are very limited options available for a business that has innaccurate data in GA.
 This becomes a bigger issue as implementation become more complex (because data is being ingested across digital and offline platforms), and GA becomes the de facto tool for all customer analytics
-* If you need to setup regular ETL processes to load the data from your third-party systems into GA, you could **expend the same energy setting up SnowPlow instead**
+* If you need to setup regular ETL processes to load the data from all of your third-party systems into GA, you could **expend the same energy setting up SnowPlow instead**

 ## Closing thoughts